sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/temporary_settings.md

 The value will be updated automatically if the user's authentication state changes or the setting is modified elsewhere in the application.

-### Caveats
+### 🚨 Data sync warning

 Currently, settings are not kept up-to-date if modified in more than one tab/browser at once.
-This can cause settings to be out of sync and lost.
-Do not use temporary settings for important data.
-We will address this in the future.
+This can cause settings to be out of sync and lost. **Do not use temporary settings for important data.** We will address this in the future.